The Real Story Behind SANTA CLAUS

 In Austria, he became known as 'Christkind', the spirit of Christ's generosity.
 He had other names around the world but few of them are used any longer.
 When Austrians brought Christkind to America, the name was secularized and became Kris Kringle.

 Different aspects of the combined legend were represented in Santa Claus.
-Santa brought toys to kids and was a immortal being who symbolized Christmas.
+Santa brought toys to kids and was an immortal being who symbolized Christmas.
 His appearance was rather vague at this point and different groups pictured him different ways.
 But the one definite, consistent element was the white beard.

 Santa/Kris Kringle was sometimes described as a jolly elf, because the Santa legend got mixed with another myth which talks of a magic Elf who comes to your home to deliver gifts.
 The elfin image that was popularized by Clement Clark Moore's classic 1823 poem, "A Visit From St. Nick".
 (Moore also invented the idea of the flying Reindeer.)
 This elfin image was the prevailing view of Santa for a long time.